ngshaohui/pyclara/[WIP] lambdas.md

 4. errors thrown are not descriptive (will only be attributed to a lambda function)
 5. unable to add type annotations

-to expound on point 2
+To expound on point 2

 ```python
 lambda x: x if x > 2 else 0